Code-Institute-Submissions/buzzing-strings/README.md

 #### Add Guitar

-This option allows the registered/logged user to add a favourite guitar with a description.
+This option allows the registered/logged user to add a favourite guitar with a description and image link.
 The user is required to fill in all fields in the form provided before **Add Your Guitar** button is used.
 No form can be submitted if there is a missing information.

 ### Features to be implemented in the future